RLJ Lodging Trust (RLJ) Shares Up Despite Recent Market Volatility - News Heater

-RLJ Lodging Trust (NYSE: RLJ) has seen a rise in its stock price by 0.09 in relation to its previous close of 11.02.
-However, the company has experienced a 3.28% gain in its stock price over the last five trading sessions.
+RLJ Lodging Trust (NYSE: RLJ)’s stock price has increased by 1.13 compared to its previous closing price of 11.55.
+However, the company has seen a 5.89% increase in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-11-02 that RLJ Lodging Trust (NYSE:RLJ ) Q3 2023 Earnings Conference Call November 2, 2023 12:00 PM ET Company Participants Nikhil Bhalla – Senior Vice President, Finance and Treasurer Leslie Hale – President and CEO Sean Mahoney – Executive Vice President and CFO Tom Bardenett – Executive Vice President and COO Conference Call Participants Michael Bellisario – Robert W. Baird Dori Kesten – Wells Fargo William Crow – Raymond James Gregory Miller – Truist Securities Tyler Batory – Oppenheimer Chris Woronka – Deutsche Bank Austin Wurschmidt – KeyBanc Capital Markets Floris Van Dijkum – Compass Point Research Anthony Powell – Barclays Operator Welcome to the RLJ Lodging Trust Third Quarter 2023 Earnings Call.

 Is It Worth Investing in RLJ Lodging Trust (NYSE: RLJ) Right Now?

-The price-to-earnings ratio for RLJ Lodging Trust (NYSE: RLJ) is above average at 35.33x.
-The 36-month beta value for RLJ is also noteworthy at 1.71.
-There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for RLJ Lodging Trust (NYSE: RLJ) is above average at 37.41x, while the 36-month beta value is 1.71.

 Top 5 Artificial Intelligence Stocks to Buy for 2024